-Metropolitan's supply/demand gap for calendar year 2022 is currently projected to be negative at 846 thousand acre-feet (TAF) based on a demand estimate of 1.86 million acre-feet, the 5 percent SWP Table A allocation, and the Colorado River Aqueduct (CRA) estimate.
+Metropolitan's supply/demand gap for calendar year 2022 is currently projected to be 815 thousand acre-feet (TAF).
+This is based on a demand estimate of 1.82 million acre-feet (MAF) and an imported supply estimate of 1.01 MAF.
 A majority of this supply/demand gap will be met through storage withdrawals.
-However, significant storage withdrawals over the past few years have depleted supplies available to the SWP Dependent Area.
-Coupled with the low SWP allocation, there is not enough supply to meet normal demands in the SWP Dependent Area this year.
-As such, Metropolitan is taking extraordinary actions to reduce demands in the SWP Dependent Area and preserve Metropolitan's remaining SWP supply accessible to the SWP Dependent Area including taking delivery of human health and safety (HH&S) supply from the Department of Water Resources.
+However, consecutive years of low SWP allocations and withdrawals of storage have depleted supplies available to the SWP Dependent Area.
+As a result, Metropolitan is taking extraordinary actions to increase supply by taking delivery of human health and safety (HH&S) supply from the Department of Water Resources and reduce demands in the SWP Dependent Area through Metropolitan's Emergency Water Conservation Program.